ralna/GALAHAD/doc/Python/lsrt.rst

              found.
           time_limit : float
-             the maximum elapsed time allowed (-ve means infinite). steihaug_toint : bool
+             the maximum elapsed time allowed (-ve means infinite). space_critical : bool
-             should the iteration stop when the Trust-region is first encountered?.
-          space_critical : bool
              if ``space_critical`` True, every effort will be made to use as little space as possible.
 This may result in longer